If you’re a follower of new IM releases then you are likely to have heard of ‘IM Affiliate Funnel 2.0‘ – a recently released product by Kevin Fahey.

 Does Kevin have any tricks up his sleeve?

-At the time I thought his comment were probably a bit O.T.T, but I can confirm that Kevin has definitely taught me a few things.
+At the time I thought his comment was probably a bit O.T.T, but I can confirm that Kevin has definitely taught me a few things.

 What I got from IM Affiliate Funnel 2.0 is that Kevin Fahey is a guy from a humble background who worked his butt off to become successful.